 - Preheat oven to 350°F/180°C. Line a muffin pan with 12 paper or silicone cupcake liners.
 Spray with non-stick cooking spray.
 Set aside.

-- Make the crust: In a large bowl, combine almond flour, melted butter, sweetener, cinnamon, and a pinch of salt.
+- Make the crust: In a large bowl, combine almond flour, melted butter, sweetener, cinnamon.
 Mix well to combine.

 - Add four tablespoons of melted butter and stir to combine.